FOREX-Dollar hits 3-1/2 year high vs yen on strong US jobs data

 EURO STEADIES

-It fell against the dollar on Friday, a day after the ECB president gave no indication that he would cut interest rates further in the euro zone.
-The euro was last down 0.9 percent at $1.2985 with the session low of $1.2955, the lowest since Dec.
+It fell against the dollar on Friday, a day after the ECB president gave no indication he would cut interest rates further in the euro zone.
+The euro was last down 0.9 percent at $1.2984 with the session low of $1.2955, the lowest since Dec.
 11, using Reuters data.

-Morgan Stanley analysts said in a note to clients that the downward revision of euro-zone growth forecasts and the below-target inflation forecast continued to provide the ECB with flexibility for future action on interest rates.
+Morgan Stanley analysts said in a note to clients the downward revision of (euro zone) growth forecasts and the below-target inflation forecast continued to provide the ECB with flexibility for future action on interest rates.

-They said any rebound in the euro against the dollar was an opportunity to sell for an eventual decline toward $1.27/1.28.
+They said any rebound in the euro against the dollar was an opportunity to sell for an eventual decline towards $1.27/1.28.

 Political and general news ** This Diary is filed daily ** -----------------------------------------------------------